|

 l.Density: 10 points

-6. After judging is completed, the entire class is brought into
+6. After judging is completed, the entire class is brought into the show arena for presentation of

 awards.